 This balanced lager is a true Italian classic.
 The pleasing lager features a balanced presence of hops and malt, with an aromatic finish.
 Present carbonation and a pale golden hue make this beer versatile and easy to drink.

 That follows well with Menabrea’s traditional approach towards Italian beer.
-Honouring tradition and Italian heritage, Menabrea draws inspiration from the natural land.
-But unlike Borgo, who tends to experiment and blend traditional tales with more modern, Menabrea has held strong with classic approaches.
+Honoring tradition and Italian heritage, Menabrea draws inspiration from the natural land.
+But unlike Borgo, who tends to experiment and blend traditional methods with more modern, Menabrea has held strong with classic approaches.
 And it plays well for them: their pale lager has earned a gold medal three times at the World Beer Championships.

 You can learn more about locations, and where to buy here.

 Ambrata Lager should not be overlooked, either.
 This amber lager features roasted barley malt, with a substantial body and robust, complex aroma.
-The addition of a bit more alcohol makes more marked complexity, and the toffee and caramel flavours make this a drinkable and inviting Italian beer.
+The addition of a bit more alcohol makes for more marked complexity, and the toffee and caramel flavors make this a drinkable and inviting Italian beer.

 Of course, no list of best Italian beers would be complete without Peroni.
 Peroni is best known for its pale lager, Nastro Azzuro, which enjoys popularity in Italy and the United States especially.